Autochton

 Are there autochthonous grape varieties in South Tyrol?

 There are several autochthonous grape varieties that are commercially cultivated in the province.
-These include Trollinger (Schiava), which was the dominant red wine variety in South Tyrol until the end of the 20th century, and Lagrein.
+These include Trollinger (Vernatsch), which was the dominant red wine variety in South Tyrol until the end of the 20th century, and Lagrein.
 Gewürztraminer, on the other hand, which has been present around Termeno since the 11th century, is also cultivated worldwide.

 Is sparkling wine also produced in South Tyrol?